Caitlin-Goodger/ENGR302MonteCarlo/architecture_design/architecture-design.md

 Identify the architectural viewpoints you will use to present your system's architecture.
 Write one sentence to outline each viewpoint.
 Show which viewpoint frames which architectural concern.

+Logical: The logical viewpoint describes the system functions for the end user.
+It describes how the user interacts with the system and what classes are involved.
+It is being represented with class and state diagrams.
+It also provides information about how the user will move between the classes and states.

+Development: The development viewpoint describes the architecture the support the processes involved in the development cycle to manage the software.
+It describes the management system of the software to address the concerns regarding the management.

+Physical: The physical viewpoint describes how the software fits with the hardware of the system.
+It describes the how the software deals with the hardware availabilty, reliability, performance and scalability of the system.

 ### 4. Architectural Views

 (5 sub-sections of 2 pages each sub-section, per 42010, 5.5, 5.6, with reference to Annex F of both 12207 and 15288)